 The NPNA holds its annual neighborhood-wide yard sale on June 2, 2018.
-Yard sale map will be available soon.
+View the yard sale map.

 The NPNA Yard Sale draws people from near and far and is a great way to get rid of clutter, meet some neighbors and make money.
 This event is the biggest fundraiser of the year for the NPNA, helping pay for neighborhood projects.
 If you’re planning on participating, help support your neighborhood association by registering early!
 Sign up here.